sdspmon/math/_projects/project2.md

 ---
-layout: project
+layout: work
-title: "Another Project"
+title: "Another Work"
 ---
 And the associated description
 ### With a section